OkwGit/1.8.9StuffFloatingAroundPlayer/README.md

+I will put your name everywhere xd
+Thanks ImBeyondDarknees for fixing my mod

+#

-# Architectury Loom based template for 1.8.9 forge mods
+Architectury Loom based template for 1.8.9 forge mods

 **For other templates, do check out the [other branches of this repository](https://github.com/romangraef/Forge1.8.9Template/branches/all)**